-We’ve mentioned how skittish the painted buntings areBlog; they make really lousy models.
-We have two photographs in our collection (Painted Bunting Pair that Nancy took in late March of 2010 and Male Painted Bunting that she took early April of that year).
+We’ve mentioned how skittish the Painted Buntings areblog; they make really lousy models.
+We have two photographs of them in our collection.
+Nancy took Painted Bunting Pair in late March of 2010.
+Then she captured Male Painted Bunting early the next month.
 To get those pictures, Nancy had to set up a bird blind next to our feeder and wait.
 To make the blind, she set up our 8-foot stepladder about eight feet from the feeder and covered it completely with palm fronds.
-Early every morning she would crawl under the ladder, make a hole for her lens, and stand there for about two hours.
+Early every morning, she would crawl under the ladder, make a hole for her lens, and stand there for about two hours.
 It took her seven days of this to get the shots she was happy with.

-By the way, we saw our first painted buntings of the season this week.
-First, we saw a female, as is typical for us, and then the male showed up a couple of days later.
+By the way, we saw our first Painted Buntings of the season this week.
+First, we saw a female, as is typical for us.
+Then the male showed up a couple of days later.